cradlepoint/sdk-samples/README.md

 - **make.py**
     - The main python tool used to build application packages and install, uninstall, start, stop, or purge from a locally connected device that is in DEV mode.
-- **Makefile**
-    - The Makefile for Linux users that want to use GNU make for application development instead of python make.py.
 - **sdk_settings.ini**
     - This is the ini file that contains the settings used by python make.py.